-At the age of 19 I was sentenced to the NC Department of Correction to serve a 53-year sentence.
+At the age of 19, I was sentenced to the NC Department of Correction to serve a 53-year sentence.
 There have been many lessons for me along the way.
 Some came easy, while others hit hard.
 I accepted the fact that where I am today is the result of my choices and past.
 There is no one else to blame and no excuses to be made.

 Right now I'm 33.
 During this time I have grown up a lot.
 I realized that my lot in life had to be more than what I was living.
 Too many opportunities to grow or go home have been wasted.
-Now where I was once without direction, by the grace of God I am now living with a sense of purpose.
+Now where I was once without direction, by the grace of God, I am now living with a sense of purpose.
 Today I have character as opposed to being a character.

-Fortunately, I heard the buzz on the yard about the Plan to Prosper (PtP) program that deals with real life issues of inmates and exoffenders.
+Fortunately, I heard the buzz on the yard about the Plan 2 Prosper (P2P) program that deals with real life issues of inmates and exoffenders.
 The program has been instrumental in reinforcing the key values for my life.
-Most of all it's given a powerful message of self worth, encouraging us to think outside of the box about the future.
+Most of all it's given me a powerful sense of self worth and made me think positively about future.